Our world has changed dramatically, almost unnoticed.

 But the conditions for traditional car manufacturers are far more complex than ever before.

-Car manufacturers currently find themselves in a moon shot environment.
+Automakers are currently in a moon shot environment.

-Only disciplined, professional conversations can create clarity.
-Focused conversations at scale to support teams.
-Where observations can be reflected upon, repetitive activities are automated and less important information and activities are systematically suppressed.
+Only disciplined, professional conversations can provide clarity.
+Focused conversations on a large scale to support teams.
+Where observations can be reflected upon, recurring activities are automated and less important information and activities are systematically suppressed.
 Where the space and time are created for teams to develop creative, high quality solutions to overcome the obstacles, to turn the traffic light from red to green.
 To give control back to the teams.

-The conversion of the engineering and production system on this scale has never been carried out before.
+Transforming the engineering and production system on this scale has never been done before.

-This can only be achieved by dealing with and containing excessive complexity.
+This can only be achieved by addressing and containing the excessive complexity.
 Standardization and practices for dealing with emergence are the two dimensions of impact.

-Dealing with emergences should be the top priority of the automotive industry in order to bring new technologies to the market.
+Dealing with emergence should be the top priority of the automotive industry to bring new technologies to the market.

 Dealing with emergence requires a structured, disciplined conversation that complements standardization techniques.